ucloud/uai-sdk/examples/tensorflow/train/east/README.md

 You can use any docker-name here if you want.

 ## Preparing the Data
 Please follow the https://github.com/argman/EAST/readme.md to download the training data and the pretrained model.
-The example use the ICDAR dataset and the slim Resnet V1 50 checkpoint.
+The example use the ICDAR dataset.

 ### Create Local Test Data Path
 Suppose you have downloaded the dataset and put both the IMG files and TXT files into one dir (e.g., ICDAR 2015):